-If your ex-spouse misses a house payment on your former home your credit score will be as equally impacted in a negative way as theirs.
+If your ex-spouse misses a house payment on your former home (because you are still on the mortgage) your credit score will be as equally impacted in a negative way as theirs.

 In fact, the largest impact to your credit score always comes from the first missed payment.

 Having a low credit score impacts employment opportunities, credit card offers and the ability to buy a home in the future.